auroq/path-calculator/README.md

 This problem can be broken down into a few chunks.

-Start by identifying the cost to a the first point in the crossroads (A1 above).
+Start by identifying the cost to a the first point in the path, A1 above.
 This can be done by crossing forward to A1 for a total cost of 50.
 It can aslo be done by crossing forward to B1 (10) and then taking a crossroad (30) to A1 for a total cost of 40.
 Keep the lower cost (40).